indra-labs/indra/doc/whitepaper.md

 In addition, a further feature for future work is the use of Shamir's Secret Shares, as well as Reed Solomon Forward Error Correction to provide a reduction in path length or higher guarantee of messages passing in one try via parallel paths.
 These paths require end points to collate the fragments and forward the combined packets to their destination.
+Such paths have a higher cost, in proportion with their redundancy, but enable strong retransmission avoidance.

 ### Packet Sizes